- 1 I Can’t Afford A Down Payment

 Also, the credit score of the buyer plays a big part.
 Low interest rates are only given to people who have a high credit score.
 This is where the buyer gets stuck.
 They are attracted to the car, the zero down car financing and the low monthly payments and have no idea of the serious trouble they are walking into with the interest rate.
 Statistics show that one out of ten buyers just go with the offer given by the dealer and their zero down auto loans being sold.

 So what have we learned?
 Basically, putting as big a down payment on an auto loan as possible is the best option for reducing the cost of the car over the dealer who does not require one.
 In fact, any down payment is better than zero.
+If you have never been on a budget before, these concepts may seem very different to you.
 In any case, buyers should beware and go to the dealership with at least a little understanding of interest rates and the final cost of the loan.Sometimes it is the only option for some people, but making sure you are informed about the difference between 0 down car loans and a small down payment could help you make the right decision.
 Valley Auto Loans can help you find the best auto loan for you.
 If you have no choice and a zero down car loan puts you in a high payment situation, Valley Auto Loans can be the best company to refinance your car loan after your credit improves in time.
 You can fill out an auto refinance application online with no cost or obligation.
 You can also check out the Blog and Resources pages to help you make an informed decision today.